IQSS/dataverse/doc/sphinx-guides/source/api/dataaccess.rst

 ==============  ===========
 original        "Saved Original", the proprietary (SPSS, Stata, R, etc.) file from which the tabular data was ingested;
 RData           Tabular data as an R Data frame (generated; unless the "original" file was in R);
 prep		"Pre-processed data", in JSON.
-(TODO: *get a proper description of the feature from James/Vito*)
 ==============  ===========

 ``imageThumb``